All-Russian Congress of Soviets: Third Congress

 The Third All-Russian Congress of Soviets of Workers', Soldiers' and Peasants' Deputies (January 23–31, 1918) was attended by delegates from 317 Soviets of Workers', Soldiers' and Peasants' with a further 110 delegates from army, corps and divisional committees.
-The Bolsheviks comprised 441 of the 707 delegates.
-On the fourth day January 13 (26), more delegates who had been at the Third All-Russia Congress of Soviets of Peasants' Deputies arrived.
-By the end there were 1,587 delegates.
+According to the Congress questionnaire, there were 647 Bolsheviks (and sympathizers), 281 Left SRs (and sympathizers), 41 Right SRs (and sympathizers), 24 Mensheviks, 19 SR Maximalists, 18 SD Internationalists, 9 anarchists (and their sympathizers), 5 from nationalist groups (e.g. Polish Socialist Party), and 2 Popular Socialists.
+In addition, there were 84 non-partisans.
+Furthermore, about 668 did not answer the Congress questionnaire.

 The Congress had a Presidium composed of ten Bolsheviks and three Left Socialist-Revolutionaries with a further delegate from each other group (Right Socialist-Revolutionaries, Mensheviks, etc.).

 The Swiss, Romanian, Swedish and Norwegian Social-Democratic parties, the British Socialist Party and the Socialist Party of America sent messages of solidarity.

 Occurring shortly after the Constituent Assembly had been dissolved by order of the All-Russian Central Executive Committee (VTsIK), the Congress resolved to expunge any references to the forthcoming Constituent Assembly from all new editions of decrees and laws of the Soviet Government.